 “…seldom has there been anything as elegant and imaginative as this movement-based piece from the superb Theatre Rusticle”.
 NOW Magazine.

 2018 marks a new cycle for Theatre Rusticle.
 With the production of Our Town wrapped in 2017, we have a new bar to reach in terms of our work.
 We’re gestating.
 We’re thinking a lot about transparency in the art, in the theatre work itself.
 At this time, we (and many in our community) are looking inward at how we make our work, how we find honesty and clarity as practitioners and colleagues.
 For Rusticle, it’s always been a priority and one we continue to examine.

-2018 will see more Rusticle Gyms and a slow and quiet development of a new work currently supported by the Toronto Arts Council.
+2018/19 will see artistic director Allyson McMackon teaching a lot and directing future theatre practitioners at schools like Sheridan College, George Brown Theatre School, Fanshawe and York University.
+It will also see Rusticle Gyms happening on the fly, so check our Facebook Page for events saying, “hey!! we’re doing a gym” and come out and play some Saturday (dates tbc) It will also see a slow and quiet development of a new work currently supported by the Toronto Arts Council.
 It will see us work with new artists, it will see us embrace language in new ways.
-It will see us move in a newer direction standing tall on the shoulders of who we have been for the last 20 years!
+It will see us move in a newer direction standing tall on the shoulders of who we have been for the last 20 years.

 Thornton Wilder’s Our Town “directed with exquisite detail and heart by Allyson McMackon”, Lynn Slotkin